ickshonpe/bevy_heterogeneous_texture_atlas_loader/README.md

     ```
     The plugin will then load the atlas image and create the TextureAtlas asset automatically.

-4. The TextureAtlas's sprite indices respect the order of the sprites in the manifest.
+4. The `TextureAtlas`'s sprite indices respect the order of the sprites in the manifest.
-    So atlas index 0 will be the first sprite in the manifest, 1 the second, and so on.
+    Atlas index 0 will be the first sprite in the manifest, 1 the second, and so on.
     You can also use the `get_texture_index` method to look up the index using an asset path:
     ```rust
     atlas.get_texture_index(&Handle::weak("example.png#sprite_name".into()))